PanosEconomou/notes/Categories/Categories.md

 $$
 **<u>Example:</u>** *(Metacategory of all Categories)* For every category there is an identity functor that assigns the objects and maps to themselves.
 Using this we may define a metacategory where its objects are all categories (they don't have to form a set) and the arrows are all functors, with composition of functors descending to the usual composition of the object and arrow maps respectively.

-Using functors notions we can define more special objects that we are already familiar with in a less abstract context.
+F\times G : A\times A' \to B\times B'Using functors notions we can define more special objects that we are already familiar with in a less abstract context.

 **<u>Definition:</u>** Let $A$ and $B$ be categories and $F:A\to B$ be a functor.